 There are so many benefits to getting out and about, enjoying a good walk that I couldn’t possibly name them all here.
-But what I can do is suggest ten of the longest and often the most beautiful walks Great Britain has to offer…
+But I really got into my walking when I read a local walking guide, while I have not walked all of these trails you are about to see I have walked many of them and feel I am knowledgable enough suggest ten of the longest and often the most beautiful walks Great Britain has to offer…

 Wiki Info: The Ridgeway is a ridgeway or ancient trackway described as Britain’s oldest road.
 The section clearly identified as an ancient trackway extends from Wiltshire along the chalk ridge of the Berkshire